thatvirtualboy/thatvirtualboy.github.io/_pages/wallgenie.md

 <div class="faq-item">
     <h6 class="faq-question">Can you explain the pricing?</h6>
     <p class="faq-answer">
-        Wall•Genie aims to provide extremely competetive pricing compared to other wallpaper apps, while also covering API costs, server costs, development and maintenance costs, and support.
+        Wall•Genie aims to provide extremely competetive pricing compared to other wallpaper apps, while also covering API costs, server & storage costs, development and maintenance costs, and support.
 For users who might go in short bursts of creativity, the *Starter* subscription (billed weekly) may be more in line with creating and participating in the community.
 For users who are always on the hunt for the freshest wallpapers and interested in growing their collection, the *Pro* subscription (billed monthly) is a great option.
     </p>
 </div>